JingfengYang/Multi-modal-Deep-Learning/README.md

 Recent Multi-modal Deep Learning Advances (list of papers and highlights)

-Jingfeng Yang

 ----
 ## Introduction

 ### Prelude

 There are many advances of using unified models (e.g. Transformer) to create representations for multiple modalities.
 Some of them even enable infusion of multiple modalities to make different modalities help each other.
-Here, multiple modalities not only include natural language, vision and speech, but also include formal language (e.g. code), (semi-)structured knowledge (e.g. table, KG etc.).
+Here, multiple modalities not only include natural language, vision and speech, but also include formal language (e.g. code) and (semi-)structured knowledge (e.g. table, KG etc.).
 This is a list of recent important papers in this field.
 Welcome to contribute.

 - [Introduction](#introduction)